Calibrating Expressions of Certainty: Introduction

 Measuring the calibration of humans and computational models is crucial.
 For example, in healthcare, radiologists express uncertainty in natural language (e.g., ``Likely pneumonia'') due to the inherent ambiguity in the image they examine.
 These certainty phrases (e.g., ``Maybe'', ``Likely'') influence healthcare providers' decisions such as ordering additional diagnostic tests.
 Accurate perception of these certainty phrases directly impacts patient diagnosis and treatment.
 Additionally, it's more natural for large language models (LLMs) to express their confidence using certainty phrases since humans struggle with precise probability estimates \citep{zhangUbiquitousLogOdds2012}.
 Our work enables measuring the calibration of both data annotators and LLMs, paving ways for future work to improve the reliability of LLMs.

 Existing miscalibration measures focus on classifiers that provide a confidence score, e.g., posterior probability.
 These approaches cannot be applied directly to text written by humans or language models that communicate uncertainty using natural language.
 Prior work on ``verbalized confidence'' attempted to address this by mapping certainty phrases to fixed probabilities, e.g., ``High Confidence'' equals ``90\% confident'', \citep{linTeachingModelsExpress2022}.
-The oversimplification misses two key aspects: (1) individual semantics: people use phrases like ``High Confidence'' to indicate a range (e.g., 80-100\%, with nonuniform density) rather than a single value; and (2) population-level variation: different individuals may interpret the same certainty phrase differently.
+The oversimplification misses two key aspects: (1) individual semantics: people use phrases like ``High Confidence'' to indicate a range (e.g., 80-100\%) rather than a single value; and (2) population-level variation: different individuals may interpret the same certainty phrase differently.
+Appendix~\ref{sec:appendix_faqs} explains this gap in more detail.

 Calibration in the space of certainty phrases presents unique challenges.
 Prior work such as histogram binning \citep{zadroznyObtainingCalibratedProbability2001} and Platt scaling \citep{plattProbabilisticOutputsSupport2000} fit low-dimensional functions (e.g., one-dimensional for binary classifiers) to map uncalibrated confidence scores to calibrated probabilities.
 However, when working with certainty phrases, direct manipulation of the underlying confidence scores is not feasible.
 Rather than mapping confidence scores directly, we instead calibrate a model by adjusting the use of different certainty phrases.